How to Write a Good Bug Report [Step-By-Step Guide]

 Console logs showing error messages in the browser

-In general, including console logs can be valuable for developers as it can help them dig deeper and identify the root of the problem.
+In general, including console logs can be valuable for developers as it can help them dig deeper and identify the root cause of the problem.

 When debugging, it saves them a bunch of time on any issue!